flipperdevices/flipperzero-firmware/README.md

 ## Current state
 FUNCTIONALITY IS CURRENTLY IN DEVELOPMENT: IT IS INCOMPLETE!
-As of commit 31ed7bf (12/22/22) The non-pixel-by-pixel version of the Flipper app now defaults to drawing the elements in a base state as seen in the picture below.
-Next task will be to fix the face drawing, adjust message drawing to wrap text, and then allow commands over UART.
-Hopefully there will soon be a way to control font size so that the font is more reasonable.
+As of commit 53562da (12/26/22) The non-pixel-by-pixel version of the Flipper app now defaults to drawing the elements in a base state as seen in the picture below.
+The next task to accomplish will be to refine a protocol v2.0.0 that can command UI changes to the Flipper over UART.
+After that the Pwnagotchi plugin will be designed.

 <img src='doc/attachments/PwnZeroBaseWFace.png' alt='Flipper screen showing base Pwnagotchi display' height="128" width="256"/>